XcalableMP/manual/en/tutorial-global.rst

 task Directive
 ^^^^^^^^^^^
 The task directive limits the range of execution nodes and changes the execution context.
-The task speficies the parallel execution of the following compound statement.
+In XMP/C, the task directive speficies the parallel execution of the following compound statement.
 In XMP/Fortran, the end task directive is required to specify the end of the region.

 * XMP/C Program